falkr/ttm4115/pages/unit-communication.md

 # Task: Running Your Own MQTT Broker

-You can alsways use such a public broerk for testing, but on most cases it is better to have your own broker running.
+You can always use such a public broker for testing, but on most cases it is better to have your own broker running.
 Install the **Mosquitto MQTT Broker** on your laptop.
 This is an open-source MQTT broker that is relatively easy to install and run.

 * Install Mosquitto from [https://mosquitto.org/download/](https://mosquitto.org/download/)